sagarthatte/73f0f15e-8fdd-47c2-83ab-f52ef6876271/README.md

 - Script data has been added to package.json file for running the CLI.
 - Use command 'npm run reportGenerator' to run the CLI and receive prompts.
 - Alternatively, from the root directory, execute 'node src/index.js' command to achieve same outcome.

+# Run tests (Jest)
+- Jest package has been used to create unit tests.
+- To run the tests, execute command 'npm test' from the root directory.

+# Questions or Issues
+- In case of questions or issues, please contact Sagar Thatte via email: sagarthatte@gmail.com